 The music evolved, moving from its roots in folk and jazz and a smattering of pop, to blues and RnB and sixties groups playing cover versions of American blues and RnB tracks.
 Roger Eagle’s instincts for American RnB were allowed to flourish and guided the club’s playlist direction.
 It was Roger who introduced a whole generation to Jimmy Smith, Sonny Boy Williamson, Little Walter, Elmore James, John Lee Hooker, Chuck Berry, Bo Diddley, Jimmy Reed, and many more – the first UK RnB boom.
-Later he introduced soul records as RnB and Blues gradually diminished in popularity in the US.
+Later he introduced Soul records as RnB and Blues gradually diminished in popularity in the US.
 Ska and Blue beat also began to make an appearance, with some Surf 45’s too.

 The Club was still a coffee bar during the day and a ‘beat club’ at night.
 Many office staff used to spend their lunchtimes dining on mushrooms on toast and Welsh rarebit with hot chocolate drinks while listening to the best US music in the country.

 Alexis Korner became the resident solo artist during the week and could be seen for 2/6 (12 1/2 pence).